 Learn to Be Yourself by Learning Not to Be Someone Else

 There are many reasons someone might try to emulate or imitate someone else.

 Life is a learning process, and sometimes we may want to “try on” different personalities to see how they work for us.

 This is not always negative – if it is done in a spirit of learning and growth, it can be very beneficial to our self-awareness.
 After all, we all have many different aspects of ourselves, and it’s vital to embrace ourselves as whole beings.

 However, if we try to imitate others due to insecurity and a lack of confidence in our own identities, we will have the opposite effect of moving us farther from our true nature.

 We can get lost in the confusion of merging our identities with those of others.

 We lose track of which of these roles we play are authentic, and which are just us playing “dress up” as someone else.

-It’s when we try on roles that don’t fit, but we try to pass them off as our true selves, that we run into identification issues.
+It’s when we try to force ourselves to fit roles that don’t fit that we run into identification issues.

 Particularly in this age of social media, where we see so many little snippets of other people’s “perfect” lives, it’s easy to begin to feel like you as a basic, average person, are falling behind.